vikingeducation/prep_basics/test-yourself-answers.md

 #### What is the `.bash_profile` file and what is it used for?

+The .bash_profile is a file that stores user settings and preferences for the terminal screen.
+By editing the .bash_profile, users can change the background color of the terminal, font colors, and even establish different color combinations for files, folders and prompts.
+For example, if your prompt looks like this:

+user@hostname: ~/directory_name $

+Then you can configure the .bash_terminal file to render user@hostname: the color green (or any other color), and ~/directory_name to render blue (or any other color).
+You can also edit your prompt to show the date, time, current git branch you're working on (if applicable) and many other preferences.
+The . in .bash_profile means that it is a hidden file.
+(from Jarrick)

 The bash '.bash_profile' file is a startup file for the bash shell and is used for many things such as declaring the $PATH variable for login shells.
 *Contributed by [Jason Barkley](https://github.com/jbarkl3y)*